texas-robocamp/texas-robocamp.github.io/virtual/programming/first_program.md

 {% include callout_synchronize.html comment="Many of you will have problems right now, so, we'll synchronize to get everyone through their errors." %}

+If you ever forget how to compile a C++ program, we've provided an example in the [documentation](docs.html) that you can always reference in the future.

 ## Exercise 3.1:

 - Modify the Hello World program so that it prints, "Hello \<Your Name\>!"